This is my version of an old game known as "Color Lines".

 4. Source code

 This is free/open-source software.
 Developers can download sources of this program.
+Or just get the code from GitHub.

 Concept is closely based on original DOS "Color lines" game